All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Side Effects

-Rybelsus shares the same side effect profile as injectable semaglutide, since the active molecule is identical.
+Rybelsus shares the same side effect profile as injectable semaglutide, since the active active ingredient is in the same class.
 GI side effects are the most common:

 Common Rybelsus Side Effects (PIONEER Trial Data)